RincewindWizzard/cargo-deb-amd64-alpine/README.md

 Provides a build environment for executing `cargo deb` [1] and producing statically linked binaries for the built Debian (`.deb`) package.

+Modified by RincewindWizzard to use alpine linux with compact image size.

 [1] Cargo Deb provided by mmstick
 - https://github.com/mmstick/cargo-deb
 - https://crates.io/crates/cargo-deb